unicreo/framework-db-mongodb-repository/README.md

 You also can use transactions

-Methods those you can use in transactions:
+Methods you can use in transactions:

 - AddAsync
 - AddListAsync